martinandersson/secure-login-file-transfer/README.md

 ![Send files][Screen5]

-Here is a cheatsheet for all available strategies the server may use to receive binary data.
+Here is a cheatsheet of all available strategies the server may use to receive binary data.

 | Strategy | Implementing class | Description |
 | -------- | ------------------ | ----------- |